 Keep Your firewall Strong, and Your passwords Stronger

 Let’s not forget the importance of a strong password.
-Nowadays, it’s becoming very easy for hackers to guess a password right by entering strings of different combinations of letter and numbers.
+Nowadays, it’s becoming effortless for hackers to guess a password right by entering strings of different combinations of letters and numbers.
 So, this makes it essential that employees regularly change the passwords for the email address accounts.

-With each combination, a hacker grows closer to guessing your password correctly, so shortening the time frame between your next password change can greatly reduce the risk.
+With each combination, a hacker grows closer to guessing your password correctly, so shortening the timeframe between your next password change can greatly reduce the risk.
 For a strong password, use a combination of different letters, numbers, and symbols.
-Don’t use your birthday, maiden name, or the name of a famous celebrity.
+Don’t use your birthday, maiden name, or the name of a celebrity.

 Have Backup on Standby

-Not to mention, your backup data should be hidden in such a way that it can be re-accessed easily during an emergency.
-Employing an efficient backup and recovery solution can mitigate the effects of a data breach or failure by recreating virtual servers and restoring data in limited time so as to allow minimum disruptions as possible.
-However, it’s important that you remember how a local backup, as long as it’s connected to a computer, is also susceptible to malware, rendering it useless.
+Not to mention, your backup data should hide in such a way that it can be re-accessed easily during an emergency.
+An efficient backup and recovery solution can mitigate the effects of a data breach or failure by recreating virtual servers and restoring data in a limited time to allow as minimum disruptions as possible.
+However, it would be best if you remembered how a local backup, as long as it’s connected to a computer, is also susceptible to malware, rendering it useless.

 Assess Your Security Measures through a Professional IT Expert

-It’s not enough to simply employ a firewall and expect your business’ system to be immune to malware attacks.
+It’s not enough to employ a firewall and expect your business’ system to be immune to malware attacks.
 To stay ahead of cybersecurity breaches, you should be consistent in upgrading your firewalls, anti-virus software, and detection applications.
-These applications go through updates very fast and very often, which make it crucial that you consistently improve your security approach with refined measures.
+These applications go through updates quickly and often, making it crucial that you consistently improve your security approach with refined measures.

 Each day, the requirements for robust cybersecurity change, and it’s impossible to keep up with them if you want to run a business.
-This calls for the work of a professional because even if it’s regarding online security, you’ll have to make the biggest decisions.
-Calling in a professional IT expert can greatly benefit your business; you’ll be able to make well-informed decisions about security, and they’ll give you better advice as to what you need to change.
+This calls for a professional’s work because even if it regards online security, you’ll have to make the biggest decisions.
+Calling in a professional IT expert can greatly benefit your business; you’ll be able to make well-informed security decisions, and they’ll give you better advice as to what you need to change.

-As technology becomes more powerful, cyber attacks become even more vicious and discreet.
+As technology becomes more powerful, cyber-attacks become even more vicious and discreet.
 Now, hackers can use malicious files to breach into a system quietly and leave with important data.
-Although this takes a lot of preparation, execution takes only a couple of hours.
+Although this takes a lot of preparation, the execution takes only a couple of hours.
 Yet, for a business, the disastrous aftermath of a breach lasts for years.
-Therefore, it’s necessary that you hire the right IT experts and employ high-performance firewall applications and security measures to avoid losing data.
+Therefore, you must hire the right IT experts and employ high-performance firewall applications and security measures to avoid losing data.